 This Sydney-based photographer’s portfolio reflects the sunny nature of her work with a colorful custom logo filling the top of the page, displaying her images in a simple collage below.
 Nour has color-matched her menu links to her logo, a small touch that goes a long way in helping her portfolio feel put together.

 20. Katt Webster

-Fashion photography student Katt Webster, currently studying in London, creates a bare bones portfolio with a vertically scrolling layout.
+Recent fashion photography grad Katt Webster, currently based in London, creates a classic portfolio with a pale pink background an horizontally scrolling layout.
 Webster uses just one page to showcase her work, offering visitors a brief introduction to her boldly colorful work.

 21. Kevin Mason